Moving Company Won’t Pay

-(WSVN) - WSVN — She paid a moving company, and when she changed her mind she asked for her money back.
+(WSVN) - She paid a moving company, and when she changed her mind she asked for her money back.
 She still doesn’t have it back.
 Why?
 You wont believe it, and it’s why she called Help Me Howard with Patrick Fraser.

 It’s the goal of many people to get a college degree.
 Anna Ashley has done that a few times.